jonathanmeaney-lmk/globale_store/TESTING.md

 - Admin users can click on the 'Edit' link on the Products page or Product Detail page.
 This will direct them to the 'Edit a Product' page.
 This link only appears for admin users.
 - On the Edit a Product page, users can make any neccesary changes to the prefilled form.
 The form is prefilled with the product's existing details.
-- Having updated the form correctly and clicked 'Submit', the the changes will be applied to the product on the database.
+- Having updated the form correctly and clicked 'Submit', the changes will be applied to the product on the database.
 - Users are then re-directed to the product detail page where they can see the changes applied.
 A message will appear to say that the product has been updated successfully.

 **3. I want to delete an existing product on the store.**